syncfusion-content/blazor-docs/blazor/menu-bar/how-to/customize-menu-using-events.md

 ---
 layout: post
-title: How to Customize Menu Using Events in Blazor Menu Bar  Component | Syncfusion
+title: Customize Menu Bar Using Events in Blazor Menu Bar Component | Syncfusion
-description: Checkout and learn about Customize Menu Using Events in Blazor Menu Bar  component of Syncfusion, and more details.
+description: Learn here all about Customize Menu Bar Using Events in Syncfusion Blazor Menu Bar component and more.
 platform: Blazor
 control: Menu Bar
 documentation: ug
 ---

-# Customize Menu Bar Using Events
+# Customize Menu Bar Using Events in Blazor Menu Bar Component

 The Menu Bar provides a set of events to enable users to customize it.